 If you are looking for a relatively affordable, large, and powerful party/tailgate Bluetooth speaker, you should definitely check out ION Audio Road Warrior.
 This monster speaker delivers incredibly loud sound and crazy bass.
 It also has some nice additional features like an FM tuner, mic input, USB powerbank port, and 12V DC input.
 We’ve already mentioned ION Audio Road Warrior in our previous article on 10 Loudest Bluetooth Speakers.

 ION Audio is a not a big name in the audio industry but they are getting bigger every day.
 The company was established in 2002.
-They manufacture audio equipment, mostly Bluetooth speakers and turntables.
+They manufacture audio equipment, mostly speakers and turntables.
 They also make lighting and conversion equipment.

 All ION Bluetooth speakers have a recognizable design – they are all large and rugged.
 Most of these speakers are designed for outdoor use.
 We are presenting to you one of the largest and most powerful ION Audio Bluetooth speakers called Road Warrior.